 There are the Expedias and Orbitz’s of the world.
 Then there are smaller, boutique online travel sites and agencies.
 And then there are sites like Momondo.

-In the last five-plus years, Momondo has bubbled up to become a favorite among travelers hunting for the best deal.
+In the last decade, Momondo has bubbled up to become a favorite among travelers hunting for the best deal.
 Many swear by their Momondo searches to book the cheapest flight possible.

 But is that true?
 Well, not exactly.
-But to give you a complete answer, we need to dive into what Momondo actually is, how it’s different than the likes of Expedia, and some of the positives and negatives.
+But to give you a complete answer, we need to dive into what Momondo actually is, how it’s different than the likes of Expedia, some of the positives – and yes, some negatives.

 What is Momondo?